Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 zinc

-What effect do the Dermabacs have and when will I notice something?
+What effect do Dermabacs have and when will I notice something?

-The effect of Dermabacs can take between 4 weeks and 4 months, depending on the individual skin and the severity of the disease.
+The effects of Dermabacs can take between 4 weeks and 4 months to appear, depending on individual skin and the severity of the condition.

 Dermabacs contain probiotics that affect the skin in various ways.
-In general, the probiotics contained in them boost the immune system and have antioxidant properties, which can have a positive effect on skin health.
-They also strengthen the skin's protective barrier and systemically reduce allergic potential.
-This can be particularly relevant for people with atopic dermatitis.
+In general, the probiotics improve the immune system and have an antioxidant effect, which can have a positive impact on skin health.
+Furthermore, the skin's protective barrier is strengthened and the systemic potential for allergic reactions is reduced.
+This can be particularly relevant for people with atopic dermatitis (eczema).

-In rosacea, the formation of vasodilation and edema is reduced, and the release of pro-inflammatory messengers is inhibited.
-The anti-inflammatory effects of probiotics are also evident in acne, as they activate certain immune cells and inhibit messengers that trigger inflammation.
-Additionally, sebum production is reduced and certain bacteria, such as C. acnes, which is responsible for acne, are inhibited.
+In rosacea, the formation of dilated blood vessels and edema is reduced, and the release of pro-inflammatory messenger substances is inhibited.
+The anti-inflammatory effects of probiotics are also evident in acne, as they activate certain immune cells and inhibit messenger substances that trigger inflammation.
+Additionally, sebum production is reduced, and certain bacteria, such as C. acnes, which is responsible for acne, are inhibited.
 Overall, Dermabacs can be used for acne, rosacea, atopic dermatitis, and to improve skin health.

-In general, Dermabacs can contribute to less redness and irritation, even in people without any of the above-mentioned skin conditions, and can lead to reduced sebum production and improved pores.
-Overall, the skin appears "cleaner" with continued use..
+In general, Dermabacs can also help reduce redness and irritation in people without any of the aforementioned skin conditions, leading to reduced sebum production and improved pores.
+Overall, with continuous use, the skin appears "clearer.".

 1) acne

-Probiotics such as Lactobacillus rhamnosus, Lactobacillus plantarum, and Lactobacillus casei can alleviate acne symptoms by inhibiting the production of proinflammatory cytokines, which mediate the development of acne lesions.
+Probiotics such as Lactobacillus rhamnosus, Lactobacillus plantarum, and Lactobacillus casei can alleviate acne symptoms by inhibiting the production of pro-inflammatory cytokines, which act as mediators in the development of acne lesions.
 The anti-inflammatory effects of antibiotics and probiotics can enhance the immune systems involved in the pathogenesis of acne.
-Probiotics can inhibit inflammation by generating regulatory dendritic cells and T cells and prevent cytokine overproduction.
-This promising role of probiotics as immunomodulatory or anti-inflammatory agents highlights their potential use in acne therapy in combination with antibiotics.
+Probiotics can inhibit inflammation by generating regulatory dendritic cells and T cells and preventing the overproduction of cytokines.
+This promising role of probiotics as immunomodulatory or anti-inflammatory agents underscores their potential use in acne therapy in combination with antibiotics.

 2) Rosacea

-Rosacea is a chronic inflammatory skin disease characterized by redness, papules, and pustules.
-There is increasing evidence that the gut-skin axis is involved in the pathogenesis of rosacea.
-There is evidence to support the notion that the gut microbiome plays a role in the inflammatory response of the skin, and there are associations with small intestinal bacterial overgrowth (SIBO) and Helicobacter pylori infection.
-These findings can be considered therapeutic targets.An in vitro study shows that probiotics can reduce inflammation and improve the skin barrier.
+Rosacea is a chronic inflammatory skin condition characterized by redness, papules, and pustules.
+There is growing evidence that the gut-skin axis is involved in the pathogenesis of rosacea.
+Evidence suggests that the gut microbiome plays a role in the inflammatory skin response and that there are links to small intestinal bacterial overgrowth (SIBO) and Helicobacter pylori infection.
+These findings can be considered as therapeutic targets.An in-vitro study shows that probiotics can reduce inflammation and improve the skin barrier.

 3) Atopic dermatitis

-Several studies have reported beneficial effects of probiotics on atopic dermatitis, also known as neurodermatitis (Betsi et al., 2008; Meneghin et al., 2012; Weston et al., 2005; Yesilova et al., 2012).
-These beneficial effects are thought to occur systemically, with the probiotic microorganisms exerting specific effects in the gut and on epithelial and immune cells with antiallergic potential.
-Thus, the use of probiotics could have a beneficial effect on health, as suggested by Levkovick et al. (2013).
+Several studies have reported positive effects of probiotics on atopic dermatitis, also known as eczema (Betsi et al., 2008; Meneghin et al., 2012; Weston et al., 2005; Yesilova et al., 2012).
+These positive effects are thought to occur systemically, with the probiotic microorganisms exerting specific effects in the gut and on epithelial and immune cells with anti-allergic potential.
+Therefore, the use of probiotics could have a positive effect on health, as suggested by Levkovick et al. (2013).

-It is important to take the capsules continuously for the best effect.
-The recommended intake is one capsule daily, preferably half an hour before the first meal.
-It is also possible to take Dermabacs together with the Daily and Dietbacs from mybacs® to increase the colony-forming units (CFU).
+It is important to take the capsules continuously to achieve the best results.
+The recommended dosage is 1 capsule daily, ideally half an hour before the first meal.
+It is also possible to take Dermabacs together with Dailybacs and Dietbacs from mybacs® to increase colony-forming units (CFU).

-We recommend consulting with us before taking Dermabacs if you are taking other mybacs® products or other medications.
-Some people may be sensitive to zinc, so it's important not to exceed the recommended dosage.
+We recommend consulting us before taking Dermabacs if you are taking other mybacs® products or other medications.
+Some people can be sensitive to zinc, so it is important not to exceed the recommended dosage.

-As with all probiotics, some people may experience an initial reaction.
-This may manifest itself in symptoms such as bloating, constipation, or diarrhea.
-This isn't a side effect, but rather has to do with the fact that your gut is suddenly receiving a whole host of new microorganisms, which naturally do just as much work.
-The gut simply needs a short period of time to find a new and healthy balance.
-But this is completely normal and should subside after a few days.
+As with all probiotics, some people may experience an initial worsening of symptoms.
+This can manifest itself, for example, as bloating, constipation, or diarrhea.
+This isn't a side effect, but rather a consequence of your gut suddenly being exposed to a large number of new microorganisms, which naturally have a lot of work to do.
+Your gut simply needs a short time to find a new and healthy balance.
+This is completely normal and should subside after a few days.

 Studies

-We're proud that our Dermabacs are based on extensive clinical studies.
-Each of the eight bacterial strains has been tested for its effectiveness in improving skin conditions and has been proven effective.
+We are proud that our Dermabacs are based on extensive clinical studies.
+Each of the eight bacterial strains has been tested for its effectiveness in improving skin problems and has proven successful.
 For example, Bifidobacterium breve BR03 was successfully used in a study on patients with atopic dermatitis.
-In another study, Lactobacillus salivarius LS03 was used to treat acne and demonstrated significant improvements.
-We want to offer you complete transparency so that you are fully informed and can make your own decisions.
+In another study, Lactobacillus salivarius LS03 was used in the treatment of acne and showed significant improvements.
+We want to offer you complete transparency so that you are fully informed and can make your own informed decision.

-If you would like to learn more about a section of the respective studies, please click through the following links.
+Therefore, if you would like to learn more about a section of the respective studies, then click through the following links.

 Lactobacillus salivarius LS03: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8850513/